hinojosaad/hinojosaad.github.io/index.md

 I recently finished a PhD Mathematics at Universitat de Barcelona and a Data Science specialization at IT Academy.
 I do research in Probability, more specifically in Stochastic Partial Differential Equations.
 I do Data Science (see a selection of my projects bellow!).

-I'm passionate about Science and its dissemination, in the past I've been part of the following initiatives:
+[//]: <> (I'm passionate about Science and its dissemination, in the past I've been part of the following initiatives:)

 - [SCI DF](https://www.linkedin.com/company/scientists-dating-forum) (Volunteer)
 - [BYMAT](https://temat.es/monograficos/issue/view/vol-2) (Chair of the Scientific Comittee)